 In 2011 the World Bank prognosticated an inflation push for Thailand.
 That came true in 2012.
 Particularly food prices rose considerably.
 And I don't think that it is already over.

-In a meeting between the president of the European Commission, Jose Manuel Barroso and Yingluck Shinawatra, Thailand's Prime Minister, on the 5th of March 2013 in Brusseles, both sides started talks on a free-trade agreement.
+In a meeting between the president of the European Commission, Jose Manuel Barroso and Yingluck Shinawatra, Thailand's primeminister, on the 5th of March 2013 in Brussels, both sides started talks on a free-trade agreement.

-Merchandises worth 18 billion Euro were imported 2011 from Thailand into Europe, and the export from Europe to Thailand was of 12 billion Euros.
+Merchandises worth 18 billion euros were imported 2011 from Thailand into Europe, and the export from Europe to Thailand was of 12 billion euros.

 The EU (European Union) is working on bilateral agreements also with south Korea, Singapore and Japan.
 Thailand is a strategical access country for the European export industries into Asian markets.
 "Thailand is a central player in the ASEAN-region", Barroso said.
 "The EU has a great interest to a closer cooperation".